Before you register

 The lead signatory does not have to sign all the disclosure applications.
 There can also be one or more 'countersignatories'.

-Countersignatories do not automatically become PVG scheme members or get Standard/Enhanced disclosure.
-But they can become a member separately if their role requires it.
+Countersignatories do not automatically become PVG scheme members, but they can become a member separately if their role requires it.